 - Weight varies from 40 to 70 lbs

-- Grip is usually comparable to an Olympic barbell’s width
+- Diameter is usually comparable to an Olympic barbell

-- Hexagonal design allows for a more balanced center of gravity on a deadlift
+- The hexagonal design allows for a more balanced center of gravity during deadlifts

-A trap bar, also known as a hex bar, is a bar that splits into a hexagonal shape in the center, large enough for the lifter to stand in.
-The bar has grips in the center to grab, typically the same width as an Olympic barbell.
+A trap bar, also known as a hex bar, is a bar that splits into a hexagonal shape in the center with an opening large enough for the lifter to stand in.
+The bar has grips in the center to grab, typically the same diameter as an Olympic barbell.

-The design of the barbell helps keep the center of gravity more central in relation to the lifter during a lift from the floor, whereas a normal barbell has the weight distributed towards the front of the lifter.
-This is great for putting less stress on the back during a deadlift.
-Although used primarily for deadlifts, trap bars can also be used for other exercises as well.
+The design of this barbell can help keep the center of gravity more, well, central in relation to the lifter during a lift from the floor, whereas a normal barbell has the weight distributed toward the front of the lifter.
+Although used primarily for deadlifts, trap bars can also be used for other exercises, as well.

 Safety Squat Bar